davesheldon/nap/docs/the-basics.md

   secondBreed: jsonpath $.data[1].breed
 ```

-Let's save this to a file and run it.
-Let's call it `request-1.yml`.
 To run this request, we'll go to the command-line:

 ```bash
 $ nap run ./request-1.yml